Can you answer these questions correctly?

 Employees raved about the event and the ACE members were just as thrilled to have the opportunity to share their traditions with co-workers.

-“It’s important to have these types of celebrations not only at home, but at the workplace,” said Sushan Zheng, ACE president and senior technology translator for PPL Electric Utilities.
+“It’s important to have these types of celebrations not only at home, but at the workplace,” said Sushan Zheng, ACE president and senior developer in IT.
 “It’s all about awareness and celebrating our culture.
 It supports our message to retain diverse talent at PPL.”

 For the past few years in January, ACE members have decorated tables with Asian trinkets and handed out information about the Lunar New Year and Asian culture to employees.
 The tables became so popular that the group decided to host its first Lunar New Year celebration this year.